robm26/tester/setup/README.md

 6. Set this bucket name in the configuration file.
 From the root folder, open and update the file **config.json** with the name of your new bucket, and click Save.

 The server-side component of tester is now set.
 Let's switch gears and deploy the client App component on your laptop.
-This webapp, running on localhost:3000, will serve the charts dashboard showing the latency of your tests.
+This webapp will serve the charts dashboard showing the latency of your tests.

-## App
+## App Setup
-### pre-requisites
+### Pre-requisites

 * Node.JS v18 or higher
 * AWS CLI, configured with IAM read access to S3

 1. From your laptop, open a terminal (command) prompt, and clone the project repository again.